Obel Award: Laureates

+2026: Systems Hack

+Winner: The Balearic Social Housing Model, A systemic approach to public housing developed in the Balearic Islands, Spain, between 2019 and 2023.
+A model not based on one particular material, architectural language or construction technique but a system in which procurement, architecture, materials, energy, tenure, public capacity and learning were interconnected responses to real social, environmental and economic challenges.

 2025: Ready Made

 Winner: Power to Renovation by HouseEurope!, a policy lab and citizen-led initiative advocating for a socially and ecologically responsible transformation of the construction industry by pushing for systemic change in EU policy.

 In doing so, HouseEurope! needs one million signatures across all EU member states until January 31, 2026, to bring the topic to the courts of the European Parliament.